Deep Plane Facelift at Age 60

 What Is the Recovery Timeline for a Deep Plane Facelift at This Age?

 Recovery from a deep plane facelift is a gradual process.
 While healing rates vary, a general timeline helps set expectations.
 Patients in their 60s may experience a slightly longer recovery period compared to younger patients, but the overall progression is similar.
+Learn more about potential complications and how to minimize them.

 | Timeframe | Key Milestones and Activity Levels |